 Note: App ID is unique per application, not application instance.
 Regardless how many instances of that application exist (due to scaling), all of them will share the same app ID.

 Pluggable service discovery

-Dapr can run on any hosting platform.
-For the supported hosting platforms this means they have a name resolution component developed for them that enables service discovery.
+Dapr can run on a variety of hosting platforms.
+To enable service discovery and service invocation, Dapr uses pluggable name resolution components.
 For example, the Kubernetes name resolution component uses the Kubernetes DNS service to resolve the location of other applications running in the cluster.
 Self-hosted machines can use the mDNS name resolution component.
 The Consul name resolution component can be used in any hosting environment, including Kubernetes or self-hosted.

 - The Node.js app has a Dapr app ID of

 nodeapp.
 The python app invokes the Node.js app’s

 http://localhost:3500/v1.0/invoke/nodeapp/method/neworder, which first goes to the python app’s local Dapr sidecar.